1 – Listen Attentively

 # 8 – Snuggle + Movie

-Does anything conjure up feelings of love and comfort more than cuddling up together on the couch – fireplace ablazing, the smell of popcorn in the air and, of course … watching your child’s favorite movie?
-Carve out some to make this a special memory for your child.
+Does anything conjure up feelings of love and comfort more than cuddling up together on the couch – fireplace blazing, the smell of popcorn in the air, and, of course … watching your child’s favorite movie?
+Carve out some time to make this a special memory for your child.
 You won’t regret it.

 # 9 – Validate + Value